-PHP is the abbreviation of Hypertext Preprocessor and earlier it was abbreviated as Personal Home Page.
-It is a general-purpose programming language used to designed a website or web applications.
-It is the server-side scripting language embedded with HTML to develop Static website, Dynamic website or Web applications.
+The Full form of PHP is Hypertext Preprocessor and earlier it was abbreviated as Personal Home Page.
+It is a general-purpose programming language used to design a website or web application.
+It is the server-side scripting language embedded with HTML to develop Static website, Dynamic website, or Web applications.
 It was created by Rasmus Lerdorf in 1994.
 The syntax of PHP is similar to C, C++, and Java.
-It manages the dynamic content, database, session, cookies etc of a dynamic website.
+It manages the dynamic content, database, session, cookies, etc of a dynamic website.

 - Open Source: It is an open-source programming language so it can download freely.